KhalilSawant/maps-dijkstra/README.md

 # maps-dijkstra
-Graph like rendering of Map, and Dijkstra's Algorithm
+Graph like rendering of Geography Maps, and Dijkstra's Algorithm on them

-<map-name>.in is the input file which contains two types of entries
+"map-name".in is the input file which contains two types of entries

 1. Town-names with the latitude and longitude